antwanvdm/php-oop-music-collection/README.md

 ### v2.0.0

 - Removed vagrant from the repository (makes it better usable for everyone)
+- Support the option to run the application with the built-in PHP webserver
 - Added PHP8 supported features (promoted properties, readonly, better return types)
 - Added bulma.css for templates
 - Replaced psalm for phpstan
+- Updated code style to (mostly..)
+PSR-12

 ### v1.3.0